-First-Year Colloquium 3 semester hours
+First-Year Seminar 3 semester hours

 Academic Writing and Critical Inquiry 4 semester hours

 Humanities 12 semester hours

 Laboratory Science 4 semester hours

 Scientific Perspectives 3 semester hours

 Quantitative Perspectives 4 semester hours

 Social Science 3 semester hours

+Second Language 0-4 semester hours

-Second Language (proficiency through the second semester) 0-4 semester hours
+(proficiency through the second semester)

 Arts and Ideas 3 semester hours

 Senior Capstone 4 semester hours

 Diversity Intensive 3 semester hours

-Information Literacy Competency Writing Competency Fulfilled within the major Fulfilled within the major

-First-Year Colloquium (3 semester hours)
+First-Year Seminar (3 semester hours)

-The First-Year Colloquium, LA 178 or DEPT 178, introduces students to education in a liberal arts environment, assisting them in making the transition to UNC Asheville.
-LA 178 is required for all incoming freshmen and first-year students with less than 25 hours of college credit.
-To facilitate the first-year college student's transition to UNC Asheville, LA 178 will address topics that are important to a "first year experience," including time and money management, health, academic advising, effective use of college resources, and an appreciation of the rhythms of the academic year.
-Transfer students with 25 or more hours of credit may take LA 378, an optional colloquium course that addresses issues relevant to transfer students entering a new four-year institution.
+The First-Year Seminar, LA 178 or DEPT 178, introduces students to education in a liberal arts environment, assisting them in making the transition to UNC Asheville.
+LA 178 is required for all incoming first-year students and must be taken within their first two semesters at UNC Asheville.
+To facilitate the first-year college student's transition to UNC Asheville, LA 178 will address topics that are important to a "first year experience," including academic advising, effective use of college resources, and an appreciation of the rhythms of the academic year.

 LA 178 integrates information and intellectual approaches from different disciplines, directly addressing the nature of a liberal arts education.
 To introduce students to opportunities specific to our campus, they will be encouraged to see the campus within the civic and academic communities, understanding how they have the ability to influence and affect each.
-They can explore the responsibilities of the liberally educated and have an opportunity to experience cultural events and special opportunities offered by the campus.
+They can explore the responsibilities of the liberally educated and have an opportunity to experience cultural events and special opportunities offered on campus and in the larger Asheville community.